 The cave has been open for tourists since 2013, the three-million-year-old river cave is easily one of the most beautiful places on Earth.

-From river crossings to jungle treks and a harnessed ascent up the 80-meter-high “Great Wall of Vietnam” to nightly campsites, the four-day experience traverses 25 kilometers (about 15.5 miles) of jungle trails and nine kilometers inside the caves.
+From river crossings to jungle treks and a harnessed ascent up the 80-meter-high “Great Wall of Vietnam” to nightly campsites, the four-day experience traverses 25 kilometres (about 15.5 miles) of jungle trails and nine kilometres inside the caves.